-The following is a selection of key books and journal articles on transport issues.
+The following is a selection of books and journal articles on transport issues.
 Please email our Library and Information Services Manager if you have a suggestion for a book or journal article to add to this list.

 Bezyak, J.L., Sabella, S.A. and Gattis, R.H.
 (2017) ‘Public transportation: An investigation of barriers for people with disabilities’, Journal of Disability Policy Studies, 28, 1: 52-60.